Secbez Docs

 All other findingsPass

-To prevent merging PRs that fail the security check:
+To prevent merging PRs that fail the security gate:

-Once enabled, PRs with critical or high-confidence high-severity findings cannot be merged until the issues are resolved.
+Once enabled, PRs with a Failure conclusion cannot be merged until the issues are resolved or explicitly suppressed.

 Customizing policy